A day at the Rockin S Auction

 At any given auction, there are between 1,500- 2,000 transactions, and it gets started promptly at 9:00 a.m., sometimes carrying on to the wee hours of the next morning.

-Locals Dale Anderson, wife Tonya, Chris Short and wife Regina started the Rockin S Auction about four years ago.
+Locals Dale Anderson, wife Tonya, Chris Short and wife Regina started the Rockin S Auction in 2005.
 After two years, the Short’s opted out, and the Anderson’s took full reign.
 Chris continues to assist Dale and Tonya in the auction operation.

 Everyone involved in the auction has full-time jobs, Dale Anderson works for Gulf Power, Tonya runs the Anderson farm, and household, and Chris runs an insulation business in Opp, Ala.